orfeus-eu/documentation/docs/adria_array_comm.rst

 News
 -----
-	- Special issue in Annals of Geophysics called "Recent large-scale temporary passive seismic experiments in Europe: deployment and data quality" is going to be released.
-Submission will be opened on June 1, 2024 and closed on November 30, 2024.
+	- Special issue in Annals of Geophysics called `Recent large-scale temporary passive seismic experiments in Europe: deployment and data quality <https://www.annalsofgeophysics.eu/index.php/annals/announcement/view/34>`_ is released.
+Submissions opened on June 1, 2024 and close on November 30, 2024.
 The accepted papers are expected to be released by spring 2025.
-Submission guidelines are to be found here: `Annals of Geophysics <https://www.annalsofgeophysics.eu/index.php/annals/Submission-guidelines>`_.
+Submission guidelines can be found here: `Annals of Geophysics <https://www.annalsofgeophysics.eu/index.php/annals/Submission-guidelines>`_.
 Please, declare you interest in publishing a manuscript in this special issue by filling in the `form <https://forms.gle/tEUExvg9kL8cTnj3A>`_ given under the following link.

 	- On 10.05.2023, within the frame of the 13th Sofia Science Festival, G. Georgieva gave a nice introduction and promotion of AdriaArray on Bulgarian National Television (BNT). `Link to the interview - in Bulgarian. <https://bnt.bg/news/mashtabna-mezhdunarodna-iniciativa-izuchava-seizmichnata-aktivnost-v-evropa-v344307-317801news.html?fbclid=IwAR2Tm32dpKnhod_jygLrDrrLI6wf4c1JdmmhjaPXvBBxLWC07LcNAyKh7hQ>`_